What’s Growing 2017

 What’s Growing at the Farm Hub?

-The 2017 growing season marks the continuation of the Farm Hub’s ProFarmer Training Program, and this year’s crop plan is reflective of our newest educational initiatives and our commitment to demonstrating ecological farming practices.
-Many of this year’s activities, from soil restoration and weed control to vegetable wholesale training and market research, will provide opportunities for farmers to visit, engage in our work, and learn about organic growing methods and land management tools being implemented at the Farm Hub.
+The 2017 growing season marked the continuation of the Farm Hub’s ProFarmer Training Program, and this year’s crop plan is reflective of our newest educational initiatives and our commitment to demonstrating ecological farming practices.
+Many of the year’s activities, from soil restoration and weed control to vegetable wholesale training and market research, provided opportunities for farmers to visit, engage in our work, and learn about organic growing methods and land management tools being implemented at the Farm Hub.

-Building on projects initiated over the past few years, our 2017 crop plan takes the Farm Hub’s work into exciting new areas.
-With the launch of our ProFarmer training program and a full series of farmer outreach events scheduled for the season, 2017 promises to be a bountiful, and educational, year.
+Building on projects initiated over the past few years, the 2017 crop plan took the Farm Hub’s work into exciting new areas.

 Click here to see the 2017 growing season map.